qmk/qmk_firmware/keyboards/boardsource/technik_o/readme.md

 Flashing example for this keyboard:

+    make boardsource/technik_o:default:flash

 Reset keyboard by pushing reset button on back of pcb through access hole.
 Or hold down top left key while you plug in the usb cable.
-    Then run this command in your local qmk repo, or flash using qmk toolbox. make boardsource/technik_s:default:flash

-    make boardsource/technik_o:default:flash

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).